HonorarPlus/cefpython/api/ApplicationSettings.md

 your app's code can start executing on different threads.

 This option is not and cannot be supported on OS-X for architectural reasons.

-### net_security_expiration_enabled

-(bool)
-Set to true (1) to enable date-based expiration of built in network security information (i.e. certificate transparency logs, HSTS preloading and pinning information).
-Enabling this option improves network security but may cause HTTPS load failures when using CEF binaries built more than 10 weeks in the past.
-See https://www.certificate-transparency.org/ and https://www.chromium.org/hsts for details.
-Can be set globally using the CefSettings.enable_net_security_expiration value.